 Understandably, many in the financial services industry don’t want to look like they don’t fit in on these platforms.
 That might be the case if you start talking about complex topics right out of the gate.
 One of the best ways to create a personalized experience for social media users is to connect with them on a personal level.

 What are the main pain points your customers are dealing with right now?
 Chances are, many of them want to do more with their money.
-You can also answer questions about money that your customers commonly ask about.
+You can also use financial content marketing to answer questions about money that your customers commonly ask about.

 Whatever your goals are, a well-researched blog post can help you achieve them.
 For example, you can start creating content about how to overcome common financial challenges.
 You can also use common tax challenges as a source of content.
 Your options are almost endless.